davefol/demoscene/README.md

 ![icosphere_screenshot](assets/icosphere_screenshot.png)

 ### Box Blur 2D
 Box blur on images using a compute shader.
+This uses storage buffers to represent the images and packs and un packs the 32 bit elements into vec4.
+Using a storage texture would avoid this.